 Tiredness/Fatigue Profile

-Amiry & Gilbride Pharmacy are working in partnership with London Medical Laboratory to deliver this test.
+Amiry & Gilbride Pharmacy have teamed up with London Medical Laboratory to offer this specialised test.

 How does this test work?

-We offer in-store testing to make the process as simple, stress free and convenient as possible.
+We provide testing in-store to ensure the process is as convenient, straightforward, and stress-free as possible.

-A full blood count can be used to check your overall health and can detect a wide range of issues such as infection, anemia and leukemia.
-A full blood count will look at your red blood cells, white blood cells and platelets.
-Please note that full blood counts can only be done through an in-store appointment and cannot be run on finger prick samples.
+A full blood count (FBC) provides valuable insights into your overall health and can help detect conditions such as anaemia, infections, and leukaemia.
+This test examines your red blood cells, white blood cells, and platelets.
+It’s important to note that full blood counts can only be performed through an in-store appointment, as they cannot be conducted using finger-prick samples.

 Iron studies (5 Biomarkers)

-Iron studies are a set of blood tests used to measure the amount of iron carried in the blood and stored in the bodies tissues.
-Iron deficiency can be the cause of a wide range of symptoms such as fatigue, chest pains and a shortness of breath.
+Iron studies involve a group of blood tests designed to assess the amount of iron circulating in the blood and stored in the body’s tissues.
+Iron deficiency can cause a variety of symptoms, including fatigue, chest pain, and shortness of breath.

 Iron

-Total Iron Binding Concentration (TIBC) is the maximum amount of iron that can be transported in the blood.
-Iron is used for the transportation of oxygen in the blood.
-TIBC tests are used to determine iron status and its absorption.
-This can be used to help diagnose Anaemia and iron overload conditions such as Haemochromatosis.
-Your TIBC will be impaired if you also have existing liver disease.
+Total Iron-Binding Capacity (TIBC) measures the maximum amount of iron that can be transported through the blood.
+Since iron is critical for oxygen transport, TIBC is used to assess how well iron is being absorbed and processed.
+This test can help diagnose conditions like anaemia or iron overload disorders, such as haemochromatosis.
+TIBC may also be affected if you have liver disease.

 Transferrin